Kaliguth/kali-shell-project/README.md

 The function is called when the user inputs `exit`.</br>

-The user is presented with a `Thank you and goodbye` message and the program terminates.
+The user is presented with a `Thank you and goodbye` message and the program terminates.</br>

+This function is used when the input starts with `exit` and no more arguments are found after it.

 </br>